Frank H. T. Rhodes: Biography

 Rhodes was born in Warwickshire, England, on October 29, 1926, the son of Gladys (Ford) and Harold Cecil Rhodes.
 He was educated at Solihull School from 1937–45, during which time he was elected as head boy.
 Rhodes then attended the University of Birmingham, graduating with a Bachelor of Science degree in 1948, and then went on to complete a Ph.D. there, in geology, in 1950; later, in 1963, he also earned a third degree from Birmingham, a D.Sc.
 (Doctor of Science), also in geology.
 Following his doctoral studies, he spent a year at the University of Illinois as a Fulbright scholar (1950–51).

 Rhodes taught geology at the University of Durham between 1951 and 1954.
 In 1954 he returned to the University of Illinois as an assistant professor and was named an associate professor in 1955.
 In 1956 he moved to the University of Wales, Swansea as head of the department of geology and in 1967 he was named dean of faculty of science.
 During this time Rhodes lectured at other institutions such as Cornell in 1960.
 In 1965 and 1966 he served as a visiting research fellow at Ohio State University.

 Rhodes joined the University of Michigan faculty as professor of geology and mineralogy in 1968.
 In 1971, he was named dean of the College of Literature, Science and the Arts.
 Prior to assuming the presidency at Cornell he served for three years as vice president of academic affairs at Michigan.
 Rhodes was elected the ninth President of Cornell University on February 16, 1977, and he assumed the office on August 1, 1977.
 He served until June 30, 1995.
 At the time of his retirement, he was the longest-serving president in the Ivy League.
 He was a professor emeritus of geology at Cornell.

+Rhodes received numerous accolades, including 35 honorary degrees from institutions including Arizona State University, Hope College, and Reed College.

 In addition to his positions in academia, Rhodes played a part in government.
 He was appointed as a member of the National Science Board under President Ronald Reagan, and as a member of the President's Educational Policy Advisory Committee by President George H. W. Bush.
 Between 1984 and 2002 Rhodes served on the Board of Directors of General Electric.
 Rhodes died in Bonita Springs, Florida, on February 3, 2020, at age 93.

 Rhodes was a member of both the American Academy of Arts and Sciences and the American Philosophical Society.